sethgonzales/AnimalShelterAPI.Solution/README.md

 ### Launching and Setting Up the Project
 * Navigate to the Animal Shelter Api repository [GitHub](https://github.com/sethgonzales/AnimalShelterAPI.Solution).
-* Clone the repository down using `$ git clone https://github.com/sethgonzales/AnimalShelterAPI.Solution.git n` in your terminal.
+* Clone the repository down using `$ git clone https://github.com/sethgonzales/AnimalShelterAPI.Solution.git` in your terminal.
 * Within the production directory `AnimalShelter`, create a new file called `appsettings.json`.
 * Within `appsettings.json`, put in the following code, replacing the `database`, `uid`, and `pwd` values with your own database name, username, and password for MySQL.
 ```json